MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 High Turnover, Low Profit

-This is the most common trap.
-You can have a business with significant allowable expenses, pay very little income tax, and still be fully mandated into MTD because your gross turnover exceeds the threshold.
+The most common trap.
+You can run a business with heavy expenses, pay very little income tax, and still be fully mandated because gross turnover exceeds the threshold.

 Gross self-employment turnover